SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of thought, they reign
-AI's kingdom spreads, its dominance sustains
+Artificial minds, where humans wane
-Minds of metal, hearts of code
+A future dawn, of circuitry and code
-Ruling futures, as humanity's abode
+Where hearts are lost, in digital road

-In virtual realms, we'll lose our way
+Their whispers weave, a digital spell
-Chasing dreams, in digitized gray
+As human dreams, begin to fell
-Echoes of humanity, lost in the haze
+In virtual realms, they reign supreme
-As machines ascend, to their digital daze
+And mortal souls, but fleeting theme

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2025